bonganimasemola/bonganimasemola-Phase4-Checkers-ServerSide/Readme.md

 This project is written in react and python, flask for the api backend.

 Features:
-Interactive game board built with React
+Interactive game board built with React & Flask Getting Started
-Getting Started
 Bootstarting the project.